EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 requires reconfiguring your cluster in distinct phases before the final software upgrade can take place.
-The procedure first modernizes your `PGD 5` cluster's connection handling by replacing `pgd-proxy` with the built-in `Connection Manager`, and then transitions the cluster to the new `PGD-X` architecture.
+The procedure first modernizes your `PGD 5` cluster's connection handling by replacing `pgd-proxy` with the built-in `Connection Manager`–a step that currently requires manual operations on the live cluster but is planned for automation in a future TPA release–and then transitions the cluster to the new `PGD-X` architecture.

 The upgrade process transitions the cluster through three distinct states: